tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

 - **Method 2**: via the client-side API [setMixTranscodingConfig](https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__TRTCCloud__ios.html#a8d589d96e548a26c7afb5d1f2361ec93).
 The figure below explains how it works.
   ![](https://main.qcloudimg.com/raw/fd3017e7eb263b538fba858a362eab13.png)

 >!
-Method 2 can be used in TRTC SDK for iOS, Android, Windows, macOS, Electron, Flutter, and desktop browsers.
+Method 2 can be used in TRTC SDK for iOS, Android, Windows, macOS, Electron, Flutter, and Web.

 ## How It Works